turtleDev/refract/README.md

 ## Usage

-_note_: Things are sort of broken right now, so if things don't work, don't paic, and open and issue. :)
+_note_: Things are sort of broken right now, so if things don't work, don't panic, and open an issue. :)

 ```bash